 - There is new evidence of “material facts” that could not have been reasonably discovered prior to the conviction;

 - The sentenced has already been fully served, or there has been an unlawful revocation of parole, probation, and/or conditional release; and/or

-- Other grounds (called “collateral attacks”) such as ineffective assistance of counsel or prosecutorial misconduct.3
+- Other grounds (called “collateral attacks”) such as ineffective assistance of counsel by the defendant’s private counsel or public defender, or prosecutorial misconduct.3

 Anyone who has been convicted of a crime in Colorado may seek post-conviction relief.
 There are time limits for filing a 35(c) motion depending on the case, though there are some exceptions…

 Below is the schedule of time frames for bringing a 35(c) motion in Colorado:

 Waiting period for filing 35(c) motions following conviction or appeal

 |All felonies except class 1||Three (3) years|

 If the time limit has passed, a person may still be able to bring a 35(c) motion if any of the following excuses is true: